olysyuk/angular-sails-wiring/README.md

 # angular-sails-wiring
 Angular and sails application boilerplate.
-Grunt.js based config to keep frontend and backend separate and maintainable.
+It implements clear project structure with separate `frontend/` and `backend/` folder structure.
+Gruntfile.js at project root the provides:

+**serve* task for development.
+It starts frontend and backend development servers and proxies requests to them.

+*build* task that compiles both parts, and links them into `dist/` folder.

+*Why angular-sails-wiring?*
-Most solutions like [sails-generate-frontend-angular](https://github.com/chiefy/sails-generate-frontend-angular) and [simple-angular-rails-app](https://github.com/EmmanuelOga/simple-angular-rails-app) are either putting frontend inside of backend folder or backend inside frontend.
+Another solutions like [sails-generate-frontend-angular](https://github.com/chiefy/sails-generate-frontend-angular) and [simple-angular-rails-app](https://github.com/EmmanuelOga/simple-angular-rails-app) are either putting frontend inside of backend folder or backend inside frontend.
 Such approach leads to mixup of frontend and backend files and limits generators usage.

 # Project sturcutre
 Having separate frontend and backend folders makes project structure clear.
 They are being wired together by upper-level grunt file.